xyproto/aget/README.md

 `git clone` a package from AUR (the unofficial Arch Linux package repository that contains user-submitted packages), without having to remember the URL.

+Your ssh key must be set up at the [AUR web page](https://aur.archlinux.org) first for this to work.

 ## Installation

 One way is to install it from AUR, another way is: